The opening up of borders and the scent of cooler days ahead hold great promise for some exciting exploration of Abu Dhabi emirate this winter.

 Whilst most normally head east towards the northern Emirates for a staycation, don’t dismiss the idea of heading west from Abu Dhabi city to explore the extensive Western Region of Abu Dhabi.

 Home to the Empty Quarter and long beachy shorelines there’s a wide variety of staycation ideas on offer, why not try:

 Qasr al Sarab

-The ultimate in desert luxury this is arguably the best in the country.
-Sitting around 2-hours drive from the city, it’s the ultimate Arabian luxury experience.
+The ultimate in desert luxury; this is arguably the best in the country.
+Sitting around a 2-hour drive from the city, it’s the ultimate Arabian luxury experience.
 From the shimmering sand-swept entrance, you are transported to another world.
 Summer renovations have seen the pool extended and renovations to the kids club.